OSCNWeb/oscn-news/_posts/2015-04-27-notice-of-oral-argument-case-no-112709.md

 ---
-title: ''Notice of Oral Argument Case No. 112709''
+title: 'Notice of Oral Argument Case No. 112709'
 newsid: 90
 publish: 2015-04-27 02:00 -0500
 expire: 2015-05-09 02:00 -0500